20 Philodendron Plants for Indoors with Names and Pictures

 The leaves wrinkle up (fold) as they attach to the stem like Pig's ears and hence the common name, 'Sow's Ear Plant'.
 The name 'rugosum' comes from 'ruga' which is Italian for 'wrinkle' in reference to the wrinkling of the leaves as they meet the stems.

 Pigskin Philodendron is native to the montane forests of Ecaudor.
 The plant is endangered in its native habitat due to destruction of the same to farming.
-It can grow to a height of 10-15 ft, therefore, requiring support by a moss pole.
+It can grow to a height of 10-15 feet, therefore, requiring support by a moss pole.

 18. Philodendron brandtianum (Silver Leaf Philodendron)